chrism1001/codepath-prework/README.md

     Another feature that I think would be interesting is a competitive mode.
 Players have a limited amount of times to guess as many patterns that they can.

     One last feature or fix that I would like to add is the ability to block players from pressing a button when a pattern is being played.
 Otherwise it might break the game and confused the pllayer in the process.
+To do this I would have to disable buttons from being pressed when playSequenceClue() is on.